 Are you Korean?

-In Vietnamese, Thai means big or great, and An means peace.
-I guess my dad was sick of the craziness after the war and imprisonment and wanted some peace in his life.
+No. Thai An is a Vietnamese name.
+In Vietnamese, Thai means big or great, and An means peace, so my name means "great peace."
+I think my dad was sick of the war and imprisonment and wanted some peace in his life.
 My name was also inspired by my mom's name, which is Thai-Lan.
 Yes, like the country Thailand.

-Well, that's all the questions I can think of right now that I get asked.
-Call me at (405) 757-7708 or email me if you have any other questions.
-That will help me have some more good stuff to throw on this page for you.
+Well, that's all the questions I can think of right now.
+Call me at (405) 310-7713 or fll out the form below if you have any other questions!
+I'd love the chance to be a part of your recovery!